Azure/azure-documentdb-changefeedprocessor-dotnet/README.md

 This library helps distributing Cosmos DB change feed events in partitioned collection across multiple observers.
 Instances of the processor can be scaled up (by adding) or down (by removing) dynamically, with partition load being automatically distributed among active instances in about-equal way.

 ## Design highlights
-For illustration, let's assume we are processign the change feed from **Monitored collection**, which is partitioned by **city**.
+For illustration, let's assume we are processing the change feed from **Monitored collection**, which is partitioned by **city**.
 The arrows in the preceding diagram indicate the current position (continuation) in the change feed.

 ![Change Feed Processor](ChangeFeedProcessor.png)